bnbullock/Cryptocurrencies/README.md

 ## Results

-- Below we can see the different steps undertaken to get to the final result
+- Below we can see the different steps undertaken to get to the final result.
+The data is evaluated and conditioned to arrive at the relevent attributes.
+We then use PCA to standardize the data and identify our principal components.
+Effectively, we are reducing the number of variables with the dataset, while preserving as much information as possible.
+We are then able to reorient the data from the original axes to the ones represented by the principal components.
+We are then able to cluster the data and generate the reports and visualizations that can be presented to the client.

 ### Preprocessing Crypto Data